hazelcast/hazelcast-reference-manual/src/CustomSerialization.md

 #### Configuring StreamSerializer

 Note that `typeId` must be unique because Hazelcast will use it to look up the `StreamSerializer` while it deserializes the object.
-The last required step is to register the `StreamSerializer` to the Configuration.
+The last required step is to register the `StreamSerializer` in your Hazelcast configuration.
 Below are the programmatic and declarative configurations for this step.

 ```java
 SerializerConfig sc = new SerializerConfig()